 Reporting Bullying Behavior

-Bullying or unwanted behavior should be reported immediately to any adult in the building including, but not limited to an administrator, counselor or teacher.
-Bullying behavior can also be reported using one of the following means:
+Bullying or unwanted behavior should be reported immediately to any adult in the building including but not limited to an administrator, counselor or teacher.
+Bullying behavior can also be reported using the following means:

 If you are reporting an immediate threat or danger to a person, a school, or other emergency, please call 911!